selimchiki/AppleWatchFaces/readme.md

 - organize source files for settings view into group for view
 - fix app icon -- cannot have alpha channel in app store
 - add background shapes ( circle / square / side by side 2 color )
+- make watch face chooser on main view TV + CV to allow for more settings